die-antwort/da-suspenders/README.md

 * [RSpec](https://github.com/rspec/rspec) for awesome, readable isolation testing
 * [Factory Girl](https://github.com/thoughtbot/factory_girl) for easier creation of test data
 * [Timecop](https://github.com/jtrupiano/timecop) for dealing with time

+Some gems are commented out by default in the Gemfile – just uncomment the ones you want to use.

 ## Other goodies